kucingbasah737/redirector/README.md

 It will just makes us happier to keep develop and maintain this application.

 ### Cryptocurrency Donation
-You can donate this project by sending to these cryptocurrency addresses:
+You can donate this project by sending to these cryptocurrency addresses (thanks for [qrcodemonkey](https://www.qrcode-monkey.com/) for generating QRs):

 #### XMR (monero)
 monero:47kucingmMofTNakN2uhH4YG3m9fwK4bGQNEnRANf26Ei4DATqWj1B2bADCtZdYQmEREcz4yVWEkMgMQdffLNsu8Fh4rhkc